dawidl022/ECS506-flat-finder-app/docs/domain-analysis/3-environment.md

 techniques such as mobile-first design, the user experience of web apps on mobile devices can be enhanced while keeping costs low, compared to having to develop separate applications for each platform (Gardner, 2011).
-Another increasing popular practice is the development of Progressive Web Apps (PWAs), used by successful companies such as Twitter, offering "fast, compelling journeys similar to what can be achieved with a native app", whilst retaining the benefits of a web app (e.g. instant updates) (Hume, 2017).
+Another increasingly popular practice is the development of Progressive Web Apps (PWAs), used by successful companies such as Twitter, offering "fast, compelling journeys similar to what can be achieved with a native app", whilst retaining the benefits of a web app (e.g. instant updates) (Hume, 2017).
 Shipping a PWA can be considered in later phases of the project, if there is user demand for it.

-Commercially successful flat finding services are offered as web applications, such as Zoopla, Rightmove, OpenRent and SpareRoom.
-A hypothesised reason for this is that the activity of searching for a place to live is regarded in most societies as a serious task that can have a significant impact on the quality of one's life, as a result of which, becomes a stressful endeavor for many adolescents (Raviv et al. 1990).
+Commercially successful flat-finding services are offered as web applications, such as Zoopla, Rightmove, OpenRent and SpareRoom.
+A hypothesised reason for this is that the activity of searching for a place to live is regarded in most societies as a serious task that can have a significant impact on the quality of one's life, as a result of which, becomes a stressful endeavour for many adolescents (Raviv et al. 1990).
 Stressful activities such as these are likely to be performed more often on desktop devices than casual activities such as browsing social media, as many users act and feel more organised with access to